mug-n-ai/AstrOmakase/README.md

 - **PDFsam**: A tool to split and merge PDF files.
 - **Precommit**: A framework for managing and maintaining multi-language pre-commit hooks.
 - **qBTorrent**: A BitTorrent client for downloading files.
-- **VLC Media Player**: A versatile media player that can play most multimedia files and streaming protocols.
 - **rSync**: A utility for efficiently transferring and synchronizing files.
 - **rClone**: A command-line program to manage files on cloud storage.
-- **Sushi**: A tool to preview file content from the file manager.
+- **Ulauncher**: A fast and lightweight application launcher for Linux, supporting extensions and fuzzy search.
+- **VLC Media Player**: A versatile media player that can play most multimedia files and streaming protocols.
 - **VSCode**: A versatile and complete coding IDE.
 - **Xournal++**: A PDF editor and note-taking application.
 - **Zed**: A high-performance, multiplayer code editor.